MicrosoftDocs/powerquery-docs/powerquery-docs/RecordingQueryDiagnostics.md

 * Advanced configuration choices
 * ODBC configuration

 For the most broad coverage this documentation will focus on Query Diagnostics of the Northwind Customers table, both on SQL and OData.
-The OData notes use the public endpoint found at LOCATION, while you'll need to provide a SQL server for yourself.
+The OData notes use the public endpoint found at [the OData.org website](https://services.odata.org/V4/Northwind/Northwind.svc/), while you'll need to provide a SQL server for yourself.
 Many data sources will differ significantly from these, and will have connector specific documentation added over time.

 ## Authoring

 The authoring workflow's primary difference is that it will generally generate more individual evaluations than seen in other workflows.
 As discussed in the primary Query Diagnostics article, these are a result of populating various user interfaces such as the navigator or filter dropdowns.

 To get diagnostics on an authoring session, you first need to make sure that Query Diagnostics are enabled as a Preview Feature.
 When this is done, there will be a new 'Tools' tab on the Power Query ribbon.
 Click 'Start Diagnostics', then return back to the 'Home' tab to create a new Query.

+For both data sources, we're going to connect to the data source via 'New Source', 'Recent Sources', or 'Get Data'.
+For the SQL connection you'll need to put in credentials for your server, but for the public OData endpoint you can put in the endpoint linked above.

+IMAGE HERE.

+Once you connect and choose authentication, select the 'Customers' table from the OData service.

+IMAGE HERE.

+This will present you with the Customers table in the Power Query interface.
+Let's say that we want to know how many Sales Representatives order in different countries.
+First, right click on 'Sales Representative' under the 'Contact Title' column, mouse over 'Text Filters', and select 'Equals'.

+IMAGE HERE.

+Now, select 'Group By' from the Ribbon and do a grouping by 'Country', with your aggregate being a 'Count'.

+IMAGE HERE.

+This should present you with the same data you see below.

+IMAGE HERE

+Finally, navigate back to the 'Tools' tab of the Ribbon and click 'Stop Diagnostics'.
+This will stop the tracing and build your diagnostics file for you, and the summary and detailed tables will appear on the left-hand side.

 If you trace an entire authoring session, you will generally expect to see something like a source query evaluation, then evaluations related to the relevant navigator, then at least one query emitted for each step you apply (with potentially more depending on the exact UX actions taken).
 In some connectors, parallel evaluations will happen for performance reasons that will yield very similar sets of data.